ros-wg-embodied-ai/.github/profile/README.md

 ## Goal

 The group unites the open source community developing Generative AI frameworks, tools and applications for ROS ecosystem.
 It serves to align developments and as a platform to share experiences with novel technology, learning from other projects and applications, and collaborating towards common goals, new features, and integrations.
-We are also looking forward towards standarization efforts as the technology and projects mature.
+We are also looking forward towards standardization efforts as the technology and projects mature.

 ## Group lead